Ditto226/business-case-analytics-pipeline/README.md

 1. To explore the layout, architecture, and DAX measures without setting up a data source:

-2. Download and open Telecom_Demo.pbix in Power BI Desktop.
+2. Download and open Demo.pbix in Power BI Desktop.

 ⚠️ Important: Do not click the Refresh button upon opening.